 This trendy unisex name, stemming from the Greek word, meaning ‘helper’, will translate well from childhood to adulthood.
 It’s also the name of the third-century comic poet.

-It’s hard to believe that a name as classy and as tender as Amalia means ‘work’.
+It’s hard to believe that a name as classy and as graceful as Amalia means ‘work’.
 If you’re wondering about the nickname, Mia could be the perfect one.

 Antonietta may be a bit traditional, but you have to agree that this name sounds trendy even today.
 It would be a strong name for a strong and brave little girl.
 This female version of Antonio means ‘flower’.

 This moniker is a fresh take on the Bella series of names.
-We feel that Bellamy will rise through the ranks in the coming years.
+We feel that the trendy and haute Bellamy will rise in the ranking in the coming years.
 Bellamy means ‘fine friend’.

 This jazzy name will honor the famous American Jazz musician Bessie Smith, and Bessie Love, the American silent film actress.
 Bessie is a diminutive of Elizabeth and means ‘pledged to God’.

 It’s the name of the Greek muse of epic poetry and means ‘beautiful voice’.
 And it’s also the name of a musical instrument used in the merry-go-round.
-Calliope is bold, creative, and is tied with Calliope Thorn, the American actress.
+Calliope is a bold, creative, and refined name that is associated with Calliope Thorn, the American actress.

 This name may be unisex in France, but history suggests that this name is well suited for girls.
 Its namesakes are Camille Paglia, the feminist and Camille Claudel, the French sculptor.
 And it’s also tied to the stunning Victoria Secret model, Camille Rowe.